-Market analyses
+Article 36 Market analyses

 - 1. The Economics Committee shall analyse trends and prospects for development in cocoa-producing and -consuming sectors, as well as the movement of stocks and prices, and shall identify any market imbalances at an early stage. - 2.
 At its first session after the start of a new cocoa year, the Economics Committee shall examine annual forecasts of world production and consumption for the next five cocoa years.
 The forecasts provided shall be reviewed and revised, if necessary, every year. - 3.
 The Economics Committee shall submit detailed reports to each regular session of the Council.
-On the basis of these reports, the Council will examine the general situation, and in particular will review trends in world supply and demand.
-The Council may make recommendations to its members on the basis of this review. - 4.
-On the basis of these forecasts, and in order to deal with the problems of market imbalances in the medium and long term, the exporting Members may undertake to coordinate their national production policies.
+In the event of an expected imbalance, the Council will adopt recommendations aiming at bringing back market equilibrium.
+The measures must, however, not put competition out of play.